 I used to think of college as a universal term for people in the thirteenth grade or higher, as a place where people sat around and learned calculus.
 It was a colonnaded castle beyond the highest clouds in my mind.

 Throughout high school, college has been an aspiration, an end to means.
 I taught myself to juggle two tasks: learning, and developing myself as an applicant.

-But role models can only do so much.
 I’m also lucky to have the opportunities I did in high school—the chance to work my first job, the chance to work in a lab, the chance to be a part of some legendary extracurricular teams, the chance, the chance, the chance.

 I’m grateful, I’m lucky.